IDSS-NIAID/MetLipNet/README.md

-The `calculate_mz_differences` function calculates pairwise m/z differences within retention time windows and matches the differences to selected chemical groups.
+The `calculate_mz_differences` function calculates pairwise m/z differences within retention time windows, and matches the differences to selected chemical groups.
 Below is an example of the output:

 # A tibble: 6 × 5
 # Groups:   Window [1]